 - Mischievous Gremlins.
 Okay, probably not actual gremlins, but it seemed more interesting than just putting “etc” at the end of the list.

 So there are potentially a whole bunch of other things happening, but the point is, the technology you use is extremely complex and hyper-dynamic.
-None of it stands a chance at working like new indefinitely; Technology Volatility is real.
-As much as you’d like your backup system to work forever or your server to stay running perfectly forever, if technology is left untouched it will break down.
-You knew that, but had you really thought through why?
+None of it stands a chance at working like new indefinitely; technology volatility is real.
+As much as you would like your backup system to work forever or your server to stay running perfectly forever, if technology is left untouched it will breakdown.
+This is why you need a professional IT services company.

-Of course, technology doesn’t need to be left untouched and susceptible to the evils of Technology Volatility!
-Instead of just putting out the fires that erupt from Technology Volatility, Smart businesses invest in proactive service that undoes the Technology Volatility.
-Smart Dolphins has a pretty slick system for kicking Technology Volatility’s butt.
-I’d love to tell you about it.
+Of course, technology doesn’t need to be left untouched and susceptible to the evils of Technology volatility!
+Instead of just putting out the fires that erupt, smart businesses invest in proactive IT services.
+Smart Dolphins has a robust system for kicking technology volatility’s butt.
+Contact us to learn more.